Splunk's Hiring Practices

 Splunk turns machine data into answers.
 Organizations use market-leading Splunk solutions with machine learning to solve their toughest IT, Internet of Things and security challenges.

-Individuals seeking employment at Splunk are considered without regards to race, religion, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, marital status, age, physical or mental disability or medical condition (except where physical fitness is a valid occupational qualification), genetic information, veteran status, or any other consideration made unlawful by federal, state or local laws.
+We value diversity, equity, and inclusion at Splunk and are committed to equal employment opportunity.
+Qualified applicants receive consideration for employment without regard to race, religion, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, marital status, age, physical or mental disability or medical condition, genetic information, veteran status, or any other consideration made unlawful by federal, state, or local laws.
+We consider qualified applicants with criminal histories, consistent with legal requirements.
 Click here to review the US Department of Labor’s EEO is The Law notice.
 Please click here to review Splunk’s Affirmative Action Policy Statement.
+If you need assistance or an accommodation to apply or during the hiring process, please let us know by completing our Accommodation Request form.

 Splunk does not discriminate against employees or applicants because they have inquired about, discussed, or disclosed their own pay or the pay of another employee or applicant.
 Please click here to review Splunk’s Pay Transparency Nondiscrimination Provision.